 If you have a level name that doesn’t pass the litmus test, don’t fret.
 Every phrase in Paid Memberships Pro can be “translated”, and I’m not just talking about languages.

 Depending on your membership site, you may need to use these methods or another approach.
-Just open a topic in our members forum (provided to PMPro Core and Plus members), and we will help you work out any hiccups between your desired membership level name and the built in phrases of Paid Memberships Pro.
+Just open a topic in our members forum (provided to PMPro Plus and Unlimited members), and we will help you work out any hiccups between your desired membership level name and the built in phrases of Paid Memberships Pro.

 Version 1.9.1 of Paid Memberships Pro is out with a handful of bug fixes and some tweaks to our license nag.
 This fix in particular will help on sites that had multiple plugins using the Stripe API library.

 Concerning Our License Prompts

 The tweaks to our “license nag” (as we’ve named it) deserve a bit of explanation.
 Almost two years ago we launched our PMPro Plus membership here on the site, which includes access to our paid support forums but also allows you to use the WordPress dashboard to automatically update the plugins that we host on our own servers.

 Since then, we’ve been selling PMPro Plus licenses on the site here, but we weren’t actually requiring a valid license to update the Plus addons.